Share this post on:

 Characteristics:

-• Seek out new ideas.
+• You seek out new ideas.

-• Ensure things work in theory.
+• You ensure things work in theory.

-• Use conceptual frameworks.
+• You use conceptual frameworks.

 Extraverted Intuition (Ne)

-Extraverted Intuiting involves seeing all possibilities of a subject.
+Extraverted Intuition involves seeing all possibilities of a subject.
+People who prefer Extraverted Intuition can juggle many ideas simultaneously and enjoy brainstorming.

 Characteristics: